-E-learning is changing the landscape of education for many types of organisations and across a multitude of different industries.
-But it’s not just for the big educational institutions.
+E-learning is changing the landscape of education and training for many types of organisations and across a multitude of different industries.
+It’s no longer just for the big educational institutions, but for everyone interested in developing, training and educating their people.

 Have you considered how a simple e-learning platform could help your organisation?